 If you’re not installing Baserow on a completely new server, you might need to remove

 # Install certbot $ sudo snap install core; sudo snap refresh core $ sudo snap install --classic certbot # Make certbot command available $ sudo ln -s /snap/bin/certbot /usr/bin/certbot # Start the certificate retrieval process $ sudo certbot --nginx # Restart nginx so that it reads the configuration created by certbot $ supervisorctl restart nginx

 You now have a full installation of Baserow, which will keep the Front- & Backend running even if there is an unforeseen termination of them.

 If you already have Baserow installed on your server and you want to update to the latest version then you can execute the following commands.
 This only works if there aren’t any additional instructions in the previous release blog posts.

-$ cd /baserow $ git pull $ source backend/env/bin/activate $ pip3 install -e ./backend $ export DJANGO_SETTINGS_MODULE='baserow.config.settings.base' $ export DATABASE_PASSWORD='yourpassword' $ export DATABASE_HOST='localhost' $ baserow migrate $ baserow sync_templates $ deactivate $ cd web-frontend $ yarn install $ ./node_modules/nuxt/bin/nuxt.js build --config-file config/nuxt.config.demo.js $ supervisorctl reread $ supervisorctl update $ supervisorctl restart all
+$ cd /baserow $ git pull $ source backend/env/bin/activate $ pip3 install -e ./backend $ export DJANGO_SETTINGS_MODULE='baserow.config.settings.base' $ export DATABASE_PASSWORD='yourpassword' $ export DATABASE_HOST='localhost' $ baserow migrate $ baserow sync_templates $ deactivate $ cd web-frontend $ yarn install $ ./node_modules/nuxt/bin/nuxt.js build --config-file config/nuxt.config.local.js $ supervisorctl reread $ supervisorctl update $ supervisorctl restart all